matthew-tfs/mjcb.io/content/blog/00055-apple-silicon-one-year-later-part-2.md

 It also offers a pre-packaged macOS 13 Ventura virtual machine that can be used for testing purposes.

 I won't go into how Parallels Desktop works or what the performance is like on the M1 processor, but for running the odd Windows application it works perfectly fine.
-Since I have a Microsoft 365 subscription, I am able to activate Windows 11 for "free" since it is included in my subscription.
+Since I have a Microsoft 365 subscription, I can activate Windows 11 for "free" since it is included in my subscription.
 Parallels makes it extremely trivial to download and install Windows 11, and you can have it up and running in a few minutes after it is downloaded:

 ![Windows 11 default desktop.](/images/blog/00055/windows-11-business.png)

-Overall, the performance is quite usable and I don't have any complaints.
+Overall, the performance is quite usable, and I don't have any complaints.
 The Task Manager correctly identifies the architecture as Apple Silicon, as well as identifies the CPU details:

 ![Windows 11 Task Manager - Performance Tab.](/images/blog/00055/windows-11-task-manager.png)